 Figure 1.1.3.3

-Manage Filter Screen Information:
+Manage Filters Screen Information:

-2. Discount Multiplier: It shows how many times the discount should apply per unit.
+1. Click the "Clear Selection" button to remove the whole selection.
+To remove any record from the list, click the Remove (x) icon.2.
+Discount Multiplier: It shows how many times the discount should apply per unit.
 For example, if it's set to 1, the discount is applied once per item purchased.
 By default, it displays value 1.
 However, the value can be reset through Change All Discount Multiplier Value.

 - Set the Discount Multiplier value and click "Apply."

-4. Change All Discount Multiplier Values: This button allows you to update the discount multiplier for all selected items at once.
+3. Apply: Click the "Apply" button for the selected parameters.
+The system will navigate you to the Edit Discount screen.4.
+Change All Discount Multiplier Values: This button allows you to update the discount multiplier for all selected items at once.
 Depending on the Discount Type, the multiplier determines how many times the discount is applied when the items are purchased.

 5. Print: This button is used to print the list of selected items.
 Select the export type as PDF, CSV, or Excel and turn the header and title-related toggle ON/OFF as required.
-Click on Start Print button.
+Click on the "Start Print" button.

-6. Close: Click to close the Manage Filters window.
+Figure 1.1.3.66.
+Close: Click to close the Manage Filters window.

 Figure 1.1.3.9